 Winter is the perfect time to clean and sharpen tools.
 While snow falls, you can get this chore taken care of and then store them away for next year.
 Cleaning the tools before storing them helps prevent rust and prevents them from getting stuck and not working properly.
 Look for a post soon on exactly how to clean and store your gardening tools.

 Would you like to know the top 5 (inexpensive) gardening tools I don’t think you should be without?
-Sign up for my weekly newsletter and I’ll send it straight to your inbox.
+Sign up below to get access to my Resource Library where you will find this printable and many others.

 So yes, there really is 13 things you should do to prepare the garden for winter.
 Come spring, when you’re itching to get your hands in the dirt, you’ll be so glad you tackled this list.